vippsas/vipps-woocommerce/readme.txt

 = Can I refund orders or part of orders using Vipps = Yes, you can do refunds, including partial refunds, using the standard WooCommerce mechanism (https://docs.woocommerce.com/document/woocommerce-refunds/).
 Additionally, if you cancel an order that was already captured, the money will be refunded for the whole order.
 If automatic refund through the Vipps API should fail, you will need to refund manually; in this case an error message to this effect will be displayed and the order annotated.

+= What is 'compatibility mode' in the settings? =
+Some plugins add new features to products or entirely new product types to WooCommerce; which the 'Express Checkout' function may not be able to handle.
+It can be possible to fix this using hooks and filters, but if you choose this feature, express checkout will be done in a different manner which is very much more likely to work for a given plugin.
+The cost is that the process will be _slightly_ less smooth.

 = Why is my shipping wrong when using express checkout? = Some shipping plugins and setups are not compatible with Vipps Express Checkout.
 The problem is that WooCommerce does not support calculating shipping when done anonymously, as is the case when the shipping information comes from the App.